jakubcabal/fpgahero.com/content/blog/20241126-100plus-gigabit-ethernet-in-fpga.md

 **Beware, some FPGAs even from the same family may have Ethernet or other Hard IP block support cut.**
 For example, not every Stratix 10 FPGA with H-Tile has a built-in Hard IP block for Ethernet.
 You should always read the manufacturer's documentation carefully.

+## How to achieve full throughput - TODO

+## Open-source FPGA projects with 100/400 Gigabit Ethernet support - TODO

 ----